hashicorp/terraform-guides/operations/automation-script/README.md

 If you only want to set override to "yes" without passing values for the first two arguments, please use `./loadAndRunWorkspace.sh "" "" yes` to run the script.

-The script uses several json templates which must be placed in the same directory as the script itself.
+The script uses several json templates which are written out to the file system and then deleted.

 The script does the following steps:
 1. Clones a git repository containing Terraform configuration code or uses the code in the config directory if no git URL was provided.